Main Street, Waterville. All jammed with passengers for the fairgrounds,

 What was the total population of Maine in 1915?
 The 1910 census says 742,371.
 The 1920 census says 797,423.
 So, 1915 was somewhere in between.

 I'm deep in researching materials involving electric streetcars, trolleys, and interurbans in Maine.
-The information will be used in part for a large grant application to help with the restoration of the 1912 Narcissus that operated on the Portland-Lewiston Interurban from 1914 till 1933.
-I'm feeling compelled to dig deep for the broader impact of electric railways' influences on Maine's economic growth and its implications on Maine's societal development.
+The information will be used in part for a large grant application to advance the restoration of the 1912 Narcissus that operated on the Portland-Lewiston Interurban from 1914 to 1933.
+I'm compelled to dig deep into the broader impact of electric railways on Maine's economic growth.
+And its implications on Maine's societal development.
 This blog post shares some of the early findings.
 It may take more than one blog post to disseminate the info :)

 Please consider making a donation to the Narcissus Project.
 Funds are still needed to complete the restoration of the National Register of Historic Places member, Narcissus.
 Scroll to the end of this post to find all donation options.
 All donations are currently matched, dollar-for-dollar, as part of a $40,000 matching grant challenge, thanks to the generous offer from the 20th Century Electric Railway Foundation!
 Thank You :)